smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane generates the Jenkinsfile if it was outdated.
 If there are other files which should be generated, you can overwrite this lane.

 #### `smf_setup_dependencies_pr_check`/`smf_setup_dependencies_build`
 These lanes install pods if a podfile is present in the project.
 There is one lane for PR-Checks and one for Builds to be able to only run code for one of the two.
 For example Phrase-App should only be called during a build.
-To get to know how have a look at the [example](#Example`). :wink:
+To get to know how, have a look at the [example](#Example`). :wink:

 #### `smf_build`
 This lane builds the macOS app.